 Creating new shared territories for discursive and collaborative practices

-On the Record is a series of discussions and workshops presented by CAST and the Department of Architecture focusing on the public aspects of research.
-Irina Chernyakova, Director of Publications and Exhibitions, MIT Department of Architecture, collaborates with artists and designers to address: Why make research public?
+On the Record, a series of discussions and workshops presented by CAST and the Department of Architecture, focuses on the public aspects of research.
+Irina Chernyakova, Director of Publications and Exhibitions, MIT Department of Architecture, collaborates with artists and designers to address the following questions: Why make research public?
 For whom?
 How is this done and by whom is it controlled?
-Focusing on extra-architectural and artistic practices such as publications, exhibitions, models, performances and events, the discussions focus on how these mediums create new shared territories for discursive and collaborative practices.
-Rather than isolating each form, the workshops focus on moments of overlap to examine how new practices force a reconsideration of knowledge production, and in return, how are new publics are produced.
+Investigating extra-architectural and artistic practices, such as publications, exhibitions, models, performances and events, the discussions center on how these platforms create new shared territories for discursive and collaborative practices.
+Rather than isolating each form, the workshops focus on moments of overlap to examine how new practices force a reconsideration of knowledge production and shape how new publics are produced.
 Read more.

 On the Record: Broadcasting Practices Workshop with NODE Berlin Oslo/Bengler

 Saturday, February 20, 2016

 Wiesner Building, E15

 NODE Berlin Oslo/Bengler Residency

 4.314 / 4.315 Advanced Workshop in Artistic Practice and Transdiciplinary Research: Experimental Publishing and Archival Research

 Instructors Liesbeth Bik & Jos Van der Pol